-In modern healthcare, a shift towards value-based care (VBC) prioritizes quality over quantity, improving outcomes and efficiency, and reducing costs by aligning provider interests with patient needs.
-VBC aims for a more cost-effective and efficient healthcare system, reshaping medical services for the future.
+In modern healthcare, the shift towards value-based care (VBC) prioritizes quality over quantity, improving outcomes and efficiency while lowering costs by aligning provider interests with patient needs.
+VBC aims for a more cost-effective healthcare system, reshaping medical services for the future.

-This guide explores what value-based care is, its benefits and challenges, and how it differs from traditional fee-for-service (FFS) models.
+This guide explores value-based care, its benefits and challenges, and how it differs from traditional fee-for-service (FFS) models.

 What is Value-Based Care?